Feeding the world’s growing population

 A nutrient budget is not a fertiliser recommendation.

 A nutrient budget can be used as a modelling tool to test different nutrient scenarios providing a feedback loop to fertiliser recommendations.

 Some land managers may wish to prepare their own nutrient budget or alternatively seek the services of a fertiliser company representative or consultant who should be an accredited nutrient management advisor.
 Regardless of who prepares it, accurate input information is required if the nutrient budget is to have credibility and be of use as a management guide.
 Nutrient budgets can be difficult to interpret and guidance on what the output data means may be necessary in situations where a land manager has prepared their own budget.
-More information on soil testing and nutrient budgeting is provided in Fact Sheets 2 and 7.

 Best Management Practices And Considerations - Fertiliser sets out considerations and best management practices for fertiliser handling, use and application to overcome any significant environmental risks identified in Step 3.
 The NMP must list the best management practices selected to reduce the risks on the property.
 The best management practices listed in Best Management Practices And Considerations - Fertiliser are written in such a way that they can be directly transferred into the NMP to provide a definite statement of management intent.
 Actual practice can then be compared with the planned practices and improvements can be made if they are needed.

 The environmental risks identified as important for the situation will prompt selection of practices or products to avoid or minimise these risks.
 However, there may be further practices that are important to overcoming the risk of adverse environmental effects, which are specific to the area and operation.
 It is important to include these as part of the listed best management practices.

 Some land managers might also set additional preferred management practices to meet personal objectives – e.g. annual soil testing or a limit on total nitrogen applied, independent of any Regional Council or industry specification.